SovereignCloudStack/central-api/README.md

   some providers may have difficulties adopting the API.
 - If such features are included as optional features, the ability to migrate from one provider to another suffers significantly.
-Without this ability, but with the added complexity/rewriting of an abstraction layer, users also may opt to use provider-specific API's, instead.
+Without this ability, but with the added complexity of an abstraction layer rewriting patterns and names of resources/attributes, users also may opt to use provider-specific API's, instead.
 - If such features are excluded, the API becomes overall less useful for the users who may opt to use more powerful provider-specific API's, instead.